HuYang719/Machine-Learning-Systems/02-Paper/02_Federated_Learning/00-Advances and Open Problems in Federated Learning.md

 NoPeek SplitNN [462] reduces the potential leakage via communicated activations, by reducing their distance correlation with the raw data.

+## Key Problems

+#### Non-IID

+Client heterogeneity

+- Feature distribution skew (Covariate shift): write the same words with different width , slant, etc
+- Label distribution skew (prior probability shift): certain emoji are used by one demographic but not others
+- Same label, different features (concept drift)
+- Same features, different label (concept shift)
+- Quantity skew or unbalancedness

+> When the same features map to different labels on different clients, some form of personalization may be essential to learning the true labeling functions.

+Dataset shift.

+Strategies for Non-IID Data:

+1. Change the optimization algorithm;

+2. Data augment: use a small dataset which can be shared globally.

+3. Decide the weight of clients

+4. Train a customized model instead of  a single global model can turn the non-IID problem from a bug to a feature

+   Comments: but how to evaluate a customized model is another problem, since every client has limited data

 ## Reading List

 MATCHA [469]